-Residential life has its own Clinical Counselor specifically designed to serve on-campus residents.
+Residential Life works closely with the Counseling & Psychological Services Center for our on-campus residents.
 Whether residents are experiencing symptoms of depression or anxiety, coping with grief and loss, having a difficult time adjusting to college life, or just need someone to talk to, the Clinical Counselor is available to students free of charge.
 In addition, live-in team regularly plan and implement educational programs that focus on mental health and wellbeing.
 There are a plethora of on-campus, community, and online mental health resources available to SF State students.

 Clinical Counseling Appointments

-You can schedule an appointment with the Residential Life Clinical Counselor by calling (415) 338-2208, stating you are a resident living on-campus, and asking for an intake appointment with the Residential Life Counselor.
+You can schedule an appointment for a counselor by calling (415) 338-2208, stating you are a resident living on-campus, and asking for an intake appointment.
 If it is an emergency, you should contact university police at (415) 338-2222 or get in touch with your RA or coordinator for assistance.

 Exciting.
 Anxiety-provoking.
 Feeling free.
 Feeling homesick.
 These are just a few words and phrases that might describe your experience as you transition to college life here at SF State, whether you are a freshman, transfer student, international student, or living on-campus for the first time.
 For some students, their expectations of college life have been met; for others, not so much.
 With any large change like a move to college or to living on-campus, there is going to be stress and various emotions like sadness, loneliness, and worry.
 These are common reactions and it is important if you’re having these to remind yourself that your may just be overwhelmed.
 However, there are some helpful tips that can support you during this major life transition: